 Singapore: the furthest tip of Eurasia, where the world’s largest landmass gives way to Indonesian islands and you have to get your feet wet for the first time since Norway.
-It held a near-magical lure for me: when I’d found out that the borders of Burma were open and I could now ride through that country from Thailand to India, I’d decided to continue with my former plan, riding south and flying to Chennai.
-I’d told anyone who asked that I was already too far south to turn back, bit that wasn’t the real reason: I had my heart set on Singapore.
+It held a near-magical lure for me: when I’d discovered that the borders of Burma were now open and I could ride directly home from Thailand to India, I’d decided to stick with my former plan, riding south to Singapore and flying to Chennai.
+I’d told anyone who asked that I was already too far south to turn back, but that wasn’t the real reason: I had my heart set on Singapore.

 The actual riding in Malaysia was mostly spent going through palm oil plantations.
-These form an astounding ten percent of global cropland – almost all of it in Malaysia and Indonesia.
-Palm oil goes in virtually everything these days and the industry is a major part of Malaysia’s economy but the deforestation has been massive; for hundreds of miles I saw little except near-continuous palm plantations, former rainforests that were now monocultures.
+Palm oil uses an astounding ten percent of global cropland – almost all of it in Malaysia and Indonesia.
+The oil goes in virtually everything these days and the industry is a major part of Malaysia’s economy but the deforestation has been massive; for hundreds of miles I saw little except near-continuous palm plantations, former rainforests that were now monocultures.

 And so to Singapore, the tiny island state that loomed large in the regional economy, a pivot for global trade, the metropolis at the end of the world.
 Having reached here, it was time for a break.
 My hosts lived halfway up one of the many skyscrapers and I could rest, read and write on the balcony as I watched the city twinkle.

-This was where I departed from my original routee.
-For the last eight months I’d followed the plan is made in England – more or less- bit now was time to branch out, leave the plans and the Pacific Ocean behind and strike out into the heart of Eurasia.
-South East Asia had mostly been easy; from hereon it would be hard.
+This was where I departed from my original route.
+For the last eight months I’d followed the plan I’d made in England – more or less – but now was time to branch out, leave the plans and the Pacific Ocean behind and strike out into the heart of Eurasia.
+South East Asia had mostly been easy; from here on it would be hard.
 India and the steppes of Central Asia beckoned.
 It was time to go.